plone/plone.contentrules/plone/contentrules/README.txt

   >>> class IMoveToFolderAction(IRuleActionData):
   ...     targetFolder = schema.TextLine(title=u"Target Folder")

-Create the actual class for holding the configuration data:
+Create the actual class for holding the configuration data.
+The element and summary properties come from IRuleActionData and are used by the user interface to discover the edit view and present a title and summery to the user:

   >>> class MoveToFolderAction(Persistent):
   ...     implements(IMoveToFolderAction)
   ...     targetFolder = ''
+  ...     element = "test.moveToFolder"
+  ...     @property
+  ...     def summary(self):
+  ...         return "Move to folder " + self.targetFolder

 In order to be able to execute the rule elements that form a rule, they must be adaptable to IExecutable.
 This should be a multi-adapter from